-Sheridan County is named for Philip Henry Sheridan, who was a general during the American Civil War.
+Sheridan County is named for General Phillip Henry Sheridan, who was an American Civil War hero.

 Style: Art Deco